PrefectHQ/prefect/docs/orchestration/concepts/artifacts.md

 Pass `create_markdown()` a string that will be rendered as an artifact.
 The string can contain any [Github-flavored Markdown](https://github.github.com/gfm/) markup including images, links, and tables.

-Note that any images referenced in your markdown must be linked by absolute URL and served by an external web server.
+Note that any images referenced in your markdown must be linked by the absolute URL of a publicly available image.
 Linking to local files or by relative URL is not supported.

 ```python
 from prefect import task, Flow